emresurmeli/enviro-repo/readme.md

 git remote -v
 ```

-now you have an online repo of handy files for when you set up a new machine somewhere. just clone the repo to a folder in you new machine home folder and create symlinks to these files in your new system.
+now you have an online repo of handy files for when you set up a new machine somewhere. just clone the repo to a folder in your new machine home folder and create symlinks to these files in your new system.
 <br>
 <br>
 <br>